woodyp/woodyp.info/Woody_Pewitt_cv.md

 Initiated and developed senior-level contacts, including C-level contacts, and built relationships at all levels within client organizations, including lower and middle managers and business and technical staff.

-Reviewed market analyses to determine customer needs, price schedules, customer investment, and discount rates.
-Worked with staffing and recruiting to build high-performance delivery teams for clients.
-Identified account risks and developed/implemented remediation plans.

-Expert Cloud and Data infrastructure experience on Azure Experience in migration and modernization of application portfolios; proficient in modern cloud architectures and the supporting technologies that support IaaS, PaaS, and SaaS solutions
+Expert Cloud and Data infrastructure experience on Azure Experience in migration and modernization of application portfolios; proficient in modern cloud architectures and the supporting technologies that support IaaS, PaaS, and SaaS solutions.

 Deep technical understanding of modern software development.